-Héroine Restaurant and Bar restaurant review - Rotterdam, Netherlands
+Héroine Restaurant and Bar restaurant - Rotterdam, Netherlands

 While it often cedes the spotlight to nearby Amsterdam, design surprises are hardly in short order among the ports of Rotterdam.
 The newest opening in this charming, unassuming city, is Héroine Restaurant and Bar, an addition to Het Industriegebouw (The Industrial Building), an eminent post-war era building reclaiming its original grandeur by playing host to a variety of dining and retail concepts.